• Skip to primary navigation

 Storage

 Store the toffee in an airtight container for around 2 weeks.
-If the weather is hot it can also be stored in the refrigerator to prevent it from softening.
+If the weather is hot it can also be stored in the refrigerator to prevent it from become soft.
 In the freezer it can last around a month.

 • Toffee Shortbread dipped in Chocolate with Pecan Nuts